 The Organization recognizes all unconditional contributions received, including those received from United Way, as income in the period the unconditional contributions are received.
 Contributions are considered unconditional when the Organization meets any barriers or conditions communicated in the agreement.
-Conditional contributions and grants, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been met.
+Conditional contributions and grants, that is, those with a measurable performance or other barrier and a right of return, are not recognized until the conditions on which they depend have been met.
 Contributed support is reported as without donor restrictions or as with donor restrictions depending on the existence of donor stipulations that limit the use of the support.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statement of activities as net assets released from restrictions.
-As of September 30, 2022, there was conditional contributions of approximately \$160,000, which are expected to be recognized in future years when the conditions are met.
-Contributions of \$265,925 were received and reflected in the consolidated financial statements from related parties for the year ended September 30, 2022.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.
+As of September 30, 2023 and 2022, there were conditional contributions of approximately \$188,000 and \$160,000, respectively, which are expected to be recognized in future years when the conditions are met.
+Contributions of \$241,959 and \$265,925 were received and reflected in the consolidated financial statements from related parties for the year ended September 30, 2023 and 2022, respectively.